brancyx/Bakery-Order-Mobile-App/README.md

 # Simple Bakery Order App

 Simple Flutter application that allows users to register, login, add items to a shopping cart and view order history.
-Users will be able to logout and Data is stored in Firebase Cloud Store.
+Users will be able to logout and update name in settings from Home Page.
+Data is stored in Firebase Cloud Store.